purol/Flocking/README.md

 # Flocking
 It is made for describing flocking behavior.

-You can build it by Visual Studio 2019 (different version can cause some problem.) or you can just run x64\Release\opencvtest.exe.
+You can build it by Visual Studio 2019 (different versions can cause some problems.) or you can just run x64\Release\opencvtest.exe.

 Motivation
 -------------
-When I visited Kyoto Aquarium(October 12, 2019), I saw lots of tiny fishes which moved with synchronization.
-I was inspired about that, so I have tried to the way how I can described it.
+When I visited Kyoto Aquarium(October 12, 2019), I saw lots of tiny fishes that moved with synchronization.
+I was inspired by that, so I have tried to find a way how I can describe it.

 How to use it
 -------------
-> If you do not have Visual Studio, then you need do install Visual C++ Redistributable.
+> If you do not have Visual Studio, then you need to install Visual C++ Redistributable.
 Here is the link (https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 Build the code or just run x64\Release\flocking.exe